smastrom/vue-use-active-scroll/README.md

 ### Do you really need it?

-If you don't care about the above gotchas, then no, please **don't use this package** because it adds a couple of KBs to your JS bundle that you don't need.
+If you and your users don't care about the above gotchas, then no, please **don't use this package** because it adds a couple of unnecessary KBs to your bundle.

-You can achieve a good result with the Intersection Observer API as well.
-The [Astro docs TOC](https://github.com/withastro/docs/blob/main/src/components/RightSidebar/TableOfContents.tsx) is a great example in just 30 lines of code.
+You can achieve an acceptable result with the Intersection Observer API as well.
+Alternatively, you can build an accurate scroll observer that acts similar to this package by looking at the [SvelteKit Website's TOC](https://github.com/sveltejs/site-kit/blob/master/packages/site-kit/src/lib/docs/DocsOnThisPage.svelte) source code in 100-150 lines of code.

-Moreover, this package is meant for highlighting links in vertical sidebars and may be overkill for other use cases lik menu header links.

 <br />